 I am Associate Professor of Philosophy at the University of Rochester.
 I received my Ph.D. in philosophy from Princeton University in November 2007.
 I taught at the University of Nebraska at Omaha from 2007-2015, and at Colgate University in 2006-2007.

 My main areas of research are metaphysics and the philosophy of mind.
 I am especially interested in the metaphysics of properties and relations, including the ontology of mental and normative properties.
 I also work on the relation of grounding (non-causal determination) and associated areas (fundamentality, truthmaking, explanation, metametaphysics, etc.).
-Some of my other interests are causation, consciousness, composition and constitution, personal identity, freedom and moral responsibility, and moral generalism.
+Some of my other interests are time and change, causation, consciousness, composition and constitution, personal identity, freedom and moral responsibility, and moral generalism.

-I have been fortunate to teach a variety of different different courses, including: Metaphyics, Philosophy of Mind, Philosophy of Language, Ethical Theory, Symbolic Logic, Early Analytic Philosophy, Advanced Philosophical Writing, Critical Reasoning, and of course Introduction to Philosophy.
+I have been fortunate to teach a variety of different courses, including: Metaphyics, Philosophy of Mind, Philosophy of Language, Ethical Theory, Symbolic Logic, Early Analytic Philosophy, Advanced Philosophical Writing, Critical Reasoning, and of course Introduction to Philosophy.

 Associate Professor of Philosophy